 The most important rule when doing SEO is that you need to write your content for your audience, for the people that visit your website, and not for the algorithm.
 You should always keep this in mind before implementing a new strategy, so you don’t fall under Google’s radar and have your website removed from the search results.

 In the world of SEO, there are three categories of strategies that Google mentions and why some of them are proffered or not.
-Black hat, white hat and grey hat strategies.
+Black hat, white hat, and grey hat strategies.
 The black hat is when your SEO is made purely for the algorithms, and not for the people.
-You start putting key words outside of the website’s visible pages, you start writing in transparent font or in the same colour of the background.
+You start putting keywords outside of the website’s visible pages, you start writing in transparent font or in the same colour as the background.
 These strategies will make Google angry and can eventually ban your site until you fix the problem, as they did with BMW back in 2006.
-White hat strategies, on the other hand, are what they want to see more of.
-White hat strategies are good from a moral point of view, as in they use good practice.
+White hat SEO services, on the other hand, are what they want to see more of.
+White hat strategies are good from a moral point of view, as they use good practice.
 Your content is written for your audience and it’s the purest form of organic search.
 Grey hat strategies are exactly where the name says – in a grey area.
-They are correct from a legal point of view, they are not using any dark strategies, but they are also making their content purely for the algorithms – exaggerating key words and linking their website way too many times.
+They are correct from a legal point of view, they are not using any dark strategies, but they are also making their content purely for the algorithms – exaggerating keywords and linking their website way too many times.

 As Google changes its algorithms way too often, diversification of your SEO strategy is the only safe thing that will get you to keep your visitors coming frequently.
 You know your content, you know your audience, now you just need to start diversifying your strategy, keeping in mind that you’re doing this for the customers as well, not just for the crawlers that will visit and check your site in order to bring it up in the searches.